Returning home from work, a blonde was shocked

 THANK YOU GOD, WE MADE THAT ROUND.

-I'M JUST A DISPATCHER, CAN'T YOU SEE
+I'M JUST A DISPATCHER, CAN'T

 JUST A LIFELINE BETWEEN YOU AND ME.